-The warrants issued in connection with the Company's Initial Public Offering (the "Public Warrants") and the Private Placement Warrants issued in connection with the Initial Public Offering and the Private Placement are recognized as derivative liabilities in accordance with ASC 815.
-In addition, based on management's evaluation, the tender offer provision fails the indexation criteria as contemplated by ASC Section 815-40-25.
-As a result, the Company accounts for the Public Warrants as a liability.
+The warrants issued in connection with the Company's Initial Public Offering (the "Public Warrants") (including sale of the Over-Allotment Units) and the Private Placement Warrants are recognized as derivative liabilities in accordance with ASC 815.
 Accordingly, the Company recognizes the warrant instruments as liabilities at fair value and adjusts the instruments to fair value at each reporting period.
 The liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in the Company's condensed statements of operations.
-The initial estimated fair value of the warrants while the fair value of the Private Placement Warrants continues to be measured using a Monte Carlo simulation.
+The initial estimated fair value of the warrants was measured using a Monte Carlo simulation.
+The subsequent estimated fair value of the Public Warrants is based on the listed price in an active market for such warrants while the fair value of the Private Placement Warrants continues to be measured using a Monte Carlo simulation with the key inputs being directly or indirectly observable from the Public Warrants listed price.